 Each module has specific calculation criteria which will be applied based on the subject type.
 The following are the different subject types and the rules applicable to each one of them.
 Any additional requirements will be listed with the module purpose and outcomes at the back of the yearbook.
-Please note the offering of subject types CD and SK requires special approval up to Board of College as well as the registrar's approval.
+Please note the offering of subject types CD and SK requires special approval from Board of College as well as the registrar's approval.

-Semester Modules Subject type: SH
+Semester Modules